 Modern Slavery and Human Trafficking Statement

-John Good & Sons Ltd was founded in 1833 and has become one of the leading names within the shipping industry both within the UK and overseas.
-Over the years, the business has grown and today offers a wide range of services across three main sectors of shipping and logistics, warehousing and distribution and corporate travel, employing just over 300 employees.
+The John Good Group was founded in 1833 and has become one of the leading names within the shipping industry both within the UK and overseas.
+Over the years, the business has grown significantly.
+Now a multi-subsidiary group, it offers a wide range of services across three main sectors of shipping and logistics, warehousing and distribution and corporate travel, employing over 300 employees.

 Carefully planned acquisitions and continuous investment has meant the group has grown significantly and prides itself on holding a portfolio of businesses that reflect the values and ethos of the Good family itself.

 The John Good Group is fully committed to complying with the Modern Slavery Act 2015 (“MSA”) and all other applicable legislation.

 The statement below applies to all of the shipping and logistics subsidiaries listed.
 For Good Travel Management’s modern slavery policy please visit https://good-travel.co.uk/terms-conditions

 The company is managed by a board of Directors.
 Our subsidiary companies operate independently but work together wherever possible and are represented on the Logistics Executive Management Team.
 Subsidiaries include Trans-European Port Services, Felixstowe Warehousing, DAN Shipping & Chartering and Bay Shipping.